ameliabedelia/eukaryote-genome-annotation/de.NBI-genome-annotation-course.md

 This will invoke RepeatMasker, using 4 CPUs (`-pa`), the bird reference repeat sequences (`-species`) and output a repeat-masked version of the scaffold ("soft"-masked because we specified `-xsmall`).
 In addition, we are using the `-qq` flag to speed up the process (at the cost of sensitivity).
 The following output files will be created:

-`scaffold.fa.masked`: the "soft"-masked genome sequence (repeats are written in lower-case, all other nucleotides upper-case.
+`scaffold.fa.masked`: the "soft"-masked genome sequence.
+In "soft"-masking, repeats are written in lower-case, all other nucleotides upper-case.
+In contrast, in "hard"-masking repeats are replaces by "N"s.

 `scaffold.fa.out`: a list of repeat features.